NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 If you are familiar with Python, then using the ``adios_db`` Python package may be the easiest way to go.
 The library provides a set of nested Python objects that conform to our data model, and that can save themselves out to our JSON interchange format.
 See :ref:`managing_the_data` for details.

-This would commonly be a way to get your data into ADIOS DB if it's already in a custom database or CSV files, or..
+This would commonly be a way to get your data into ADIOS\ :sup:`®` Oil Database if it's already in a custom database or CSV files, or..

 You can see some examples of import scripts in the :py:mod:`data_sources` package.